To stay one step ahead and not impact your Time2Market, a development team must keep its code in a good state of readability and understanding.

 The Workshops bring out the best practices to be applied to your project.
 These practices can be found in a shared repository accessible to all.

-Good practices are documented throughout the project, which prevents the leakage of knowledge in case of turnover.
+Best practices are documented throughout the project, which prevents the leakage of knowledge in case of turnover.
 This guide makes it easier to onboard new developers if your team grows!

 A team of developers is often a sum of profiles with different backgrounds and experiences.
 This team is responsible for the quality of the code it produces.